 Follow the Rules of Handicap Parking

-Handicap accessible parking and handicap parking permits help to make communities more accessible for everyone.
+Handicap-accessible parking and handicap parking permits help to make communities more accessible for everyone.
 It is important to keep in mind that the people who need and use these parking spaces are already facing limitations in their daily lives.
-Providing them the courtesy and respect they deserve when using these spaces help to make those individuals more comfortable in the community and makes the community stronger.
+Providing them the courtesy and respect they deserve when using these spaces helps to make those individuals more comfortable in the community and makes the community stronger.